Ralph-Lee/blog/virtualization-the-developers-desktop-machine.md

 ###My Fave Virtualization Platforms###
 Doubtless you know the benefits of running VMs.
-Lower TCO in terms of number of physical metal boxes, lower cost of electricity to power and cool, etc. For me, it's the ability to pop (uh, Remote Desktop) into a new machine on the 'network' and install/configure/test whatever I am working on.
+Lower TCO in terms of number of physical metal boxes, lower cost of electricity to power and cool, etc. For me, it's the ability to RDP into a new machine on the 'network' and install/configure/test whatever I am working on.
 The ability to mount ISOs for OS and app installation is just another kick ass speed benefit.
 Even better are the instances where you can download a pre-configured VM.
 Check out [ALMWorks' turnkey Bugzilla](http://almworks.com/vbs/overview.html) and [Subversion virtual machines](http://www.bing.com/search?q=free+subversion+virtual+machine).

 ####[Sun VirtualBox](http://www.virtualbox.org/)####